 The next iOS web app META tag is the 'apple-mobile-web-app-status-bar-style'.

-Personally, this is not that much of a priority for me as our apps tend to render rather quickly and the splash screen never comes into play.
-But if your app takes a while to render, for example if you use React or Angular, then you will want to make sure you specify the splash screen image.
+Personally, this is not that much of a priority for me as our apps tend to render rather quickly.
+So the splash screen never comes into play.
+If your app takes a longer to render, for example if you use React or Angular, then make sure to specify the splash screen image.

 You can also specify the app name displayed on the home screen using the 'apple-mobile-web-app-title' META tag.

-If this META tag is omitted, then the TITLE tag is used.
-But that value is not really what you want in most cases as the title changes from page to page and should be around 60 characters.
+If this META tag is omitted, the TITLE tag is used.
+The TITLE value is not what you want.
+The title changes from page to page and should be around 60 characters.

 Unfortunately, Apple has never matured the web app, home screen icon experience.
-We also don't know if they are adding support for the web manifest file or not.
-I can't imagine them not upgrading to the web manifest file approach just because the peer pressure is too great.
+We do know is adopting parts of the web manifest file.
+I suspect over time Safari will use the entire manifest file and the META tags will deprecate.